-There are four metrics that make up the industry standard for lens clarity, they are “accuracy of vision”, “diffusion of light”, “consistent shade”, and “angular dependence”.
-The rating you want is 1/1/1/1 but this is hard to come by and will cost a bit more.
+Four metrics make up the industry standard for lens clarity, and they are “accuracy of vision”, “diffusion of light”, “consistent shade”, and “angular dependence”.
+The rating you want is 1/1/1/1, but this is hard to come by and will cost a bit more.
 Just be aware of these ratings when you are shopping for your welding helmet…you want these numbers as close to “1” as you can get.
-These ratings are European ratings and every welding helmet sold there must have them.
-A very good article on this can be found on the Lincoln Electric website.
+These ratings are European ratings, and every welding helmet sold there must have them.
+An excellent article on this can be found on the Lincoln Electric website.

 Fixed Shade vs. Variable Shade:

-The amount of shade is important, as discussed above but equally important is the ability to set the delay.
+As discussed above, the amount of shade is important, but equally important is setting the delay.
 There will be some situations where you want a longer delay and others where a shorter delay is better suited to the job at hand.
-Higher end welding helmets provide a dial to granularly adjust this while mid-grade helmets typically come with a switch.
+Higher-end welding helmets provide a dial to make granular adjustments, while mid-grade helmets typically come with a switch.

-The arc sensors in your welding helmet detect the amount of external light and control the shading of your lense as you are welding.
-Higher end helmets will have at least three of these while lower end helmets will have only one or two.
+The arc sensors in your welding helmet detect the amount of external light and control your lense’s shading as you are welding.
+Higher-end helmets will have at least three of these, while lower-end helmets will have only one or two.
 The extra sensors are important to ensure good lens darkening in all situations.

 Solar or rechargeable:

-If you are working outside in the sun all of the time than a solar helmet is a good option.
-Most welders opt for a mixture of solar power and battery power where the solar cells can recharge the batteries and the batteries operate the helmet.
+If you are working outside in the sun all of the time, then a solar helmet is a good option.
+Most welders opt for a mixture of solar power and battery power where the solar cells can recharge the batteries, and the batteries operate the helmet.
 These can use either lithium batteries for extended times or standard off the shelf batteries that won’t last as long but are cheap and easy to replace.

-As you can see above, there are a lot of features that are built into today’s welding helmet that need some kind of adjustment controls.
-These can either be on the inside or the outside of the helmet and, of course, there are pros and cons for each.
-Controls on the inside mean you must remove the helmet to change them while controls on the outside are more convenient but, keep in mind, you are literally working with electricity, fire, and molten metal so exterior controls can be damaged fairly easily.
+As you can see above, many features are built into today’s welding helmet that needs some adjustment controls.
+These can either be on the inside or the outside of the helmet, and, of course, there are pros and cons for each.
+Controls on the inside mean you must remove the helmet to change them, while controls on the outside are more convenient.
+Keep in mind; you are literally working with electricity, fire, and molten metal so that exterior controls can be damaged fairly easily.

 It seems odd, but not all welding helmets are hardhat compatible.
 Be sure to check this before you purchase as a lot of worksites, of course, require hardhats.

-I’ve saved this for last as this tends to put the price of a welding helmet out of reach of most and are usually found in company inventories for special jobs.
+I’ve saved this for last as this tends to put the price of a welding helmet out of reach of most and is usually found in company inventories for special jobs.
 Welding environments are inherently unsafe, hence the focus on all of this safety equipment.
-However some are more dangerous than others due to airborne contaminates.
-Helmets with respirators and filters built in protect the welder from this but can add literally thousands to the price tag.
+However, some are more dangerous than others due to airborne contaminants.
+Helmets with respirators and filters built-in protect the welder from this and add thousands to the price tag.

-Welding porn – woman with obviously the best welding helmet
+Welding porn – a woman with obviously the best welding helmet